CanopyTax/jest-string-object-serializer/README.md

 # jest-string-object-serializer
 A jest snapshot serializer for String objects.

+#### Motivation
 Made for when you have a `String` object passed to React props that you want to serialize.
-E.g., `<div className={new String('val')} />` will have a weird snaphsot output by default, which this project fixes.
+E.g., `<div className={new String('val')} />` will have a weird snaphsot output by default, that would be fixed by simply calling `toString()` on the String object.
+Which is exactly what jest-string-object-serializer does.

 #### Usage